-- ► Never clean the battery with a pressure washer, water jet or compressed air.
+- ▶ Never clean the battery with a pressure washer, water jet or compressed air.

-- ► Keep contacts dry and clean.
+- Keep contacts dry and clean.

-- ▶ Never immerse the battery in water.
+- Never immerse the battery in water.

-- Never use cleaning agents.
+- ► Never use cleaning agents.

-- ▶ Remove the battery from the pedelec before cleaning.
+- ► Remove the battery from the pedelec before cleaning.

-- Never clean the battery with cleaning agents or with solvents, such as oil, thinners, alcohol or corrosion protection. - Clean the battery electrical connections with a dry cloth or paintbrush only. - Wipe off the decorative sides with a damp cloth.
+- Never clean the battery with solvents, such as oil, thinners, alcohol or corrosion protection, or with cleaning agents. - ► Clean the battery electrical connections with a dry cloth or paintbrush only. - ▶ Wipe off the decorative sides with a damp cloth.

-7.2.8 Cleaning the on-board computer
+7.2.7 Cleaning the display

-If water enters the on-board computer, it will be permanently damaged.
+If water enters into the display screen, it will be permanently damaged.

-- ► Never immerse the on-board computer in water. - Never clean with a pressure washer, water jet or compressed air. - Never use cleaning agents. - Carefully clean the on-board computer with a soft, damp cloth.
+- ▶ Never immerse the display in water. - ► Never clean with a pressure washer, water jet or compressed air. - ▶ Never use cleaning agents. - ▶ Remove the display from the pedelec before cleaning. - ► Carefully clean the display with a soft, damp cloth.

-7.2.9 Cleaning the motor
+7.2.8 Cleaning the motor